Festivals-App/festivals-server/README.md

 The FestivalsAPI is documented in detail [here](./DOCUMENTATION.md).

 The full documentation for the Festivals App is in the [festivals-documentation](https://github.com/festivals-app/festivals-documentation) repository.
 The documentation repository contains technical documents, architecture information and UI/UX specifications related to this implementation.

 ## Deployment

-The project offers scripts to deploy the database on CentOS, macOS and Docker.

-### Linux
-The deploy, update and uninstall script should work with any system that uses *systemd*, *firewalld* or *ufw* and optionally *SELinux*.
+The install, update and uninstall scripts should work with any system that uses *systemd*, *firewalld* or *ufw* and it optionally supports *SELinux*.
+Additionally the scripts will somewhat work under macOS but won't configure the firewall or launch service.

 Installing
 ```bash